TP: Hypothesis Testing

 Questions

-1. Generate a vector \(X\) made of \(n\) iid \(\mathcal N(\mu, \sigma)\)
+1. Generate a vector \(X\) of \(n\) iid \(\mathcal N(\mu, \sigma^2)\) samples.

-2. Compute the vector \(Y = \frac{X-\mu}{\sigma}\)
+2. Compute the vector \(Z = \frac{X-\mu}{\sigma}\).

-3. Compute the list of counts \(C\) of \(Y\) in \((-\infty, -3)\), \([\tfrac{3i}{m}, \frac{3(i+1)}{m})\) for \(i\) in \(\{-m, \dots, m-1\}\) and \([3,+\infty)\).
+3. Compute the list of counts \(C\) of \(Z\) in \((-\infty, -3)\), \([\tfrac{3i}{m}, \tfrac{3(i+1)}{m})\) for \(i \in \{-m, \dots, m-1\}\), and \([3,+\infty)\).

-2. What is the expected number of entries of \(Y\) falling in \([3, +\infty)\)? (compute this using the cdf function).
-Change the value of \(n\) so that we have at least \(5\) expected counts in \([3, +\infty)\).
+2. What is the expected number of entries of \(Z\) falling in \([3, +\infty)\)?
+(Compute this using the cdf function.)
+The expected count should be at least \(5\); what value of \(n\) ensures this?

-#Julia: use the broadcasting .<
+# Julia: use the broadcasting .

-sum(x .<= Y .< y) # counts in [x, y)
+sum(x .<= Z .< y) # counts in [x, y)

-#R: use bitwise operator &
+# R: use bitwise operator &

-sum(Y >= x & Y < y) # counts in [x, y)
+sum(Z >= x & Z < y) # counts in [x, y)

-1. Using the cdf of \(\mathcal N(0,1)\), compute the list of expected counts in the same intervals
+1. Using the cdf of \(\mathcal N(0,1)\), compute the list of expected counts in the same intervals.

-2. Compute the Chi-squared test statistic using the two preceeding questions.
-We recall that \(\psi(Y) = \sum_{i=1}^n \tfrac{(c_i - e_i)^2}{e_i}\) where \(c_i\) and \(e_i\) are the counts and expected counts.
+2. Compute the chi-squared test statistic using the two preceding questions.
+Recall that \(\psi(Z) = \sum_{j} \tfrac{(c_j - e_j)^2}{e_j}\) where \(c_j\) and \(e_j\) are the observed and expected counts for interval \(j\).

 # function trial_chisq(X, mu, sigma, m)